MR360-TECH/AI_INTERVIEW_PLATFORM/README.md

 ## 📄 License

-Built for academic purposes as part of the academic curriculum.
+Built for academic purposes as part of the college curriculum.

 ---